alexnarvais/plc_tag_history_retrieval/README.md

 ### Program Setup and Execution
-> 1. Copy the latest modules and README files from the PEMO GitHub Repository
+> 1. Copy the latest Python Modules and README file from the Site-Automation GitHub Repository.
+[PLC Tag History Retrieval](https://github.com/Site-Automation/plc_tag_history_retrieval)
+> 2. Change the variable names in the main.py file to fit the project and any other recommend changes are documented in the main.py file.
-> 6. Run the main.py from the virtual environment shell using the following command `python -m main`
+> 3. Run the main.py from the virtual environment shell using the following command `python -m main` or from PyCharm by pressing the run button.
+> 4. If any changes are made to the main.py or plc_history.py files update the README and commit a